The Job Search 🙈

 - Is extremely expressive and not monotonous

 Hang on!
 We can't give you all the gems right now...
-To learn more great social skills, interviewee qualities, dress code, and questions to ask, just download the eBook at the bottom of this page! 👍
+To learn more great social skills, interviewee qualities, dress code, and questions to ask, just download the eBook! 👍

 So you've put together that resume, interviewed, and finally received an offer.
 Now it's time to understand your contract and negotiate!